 - all absences and late arrival

 - · sickness and medication

-- · appointments in school hours
+- appointments in school hours

 - loss/damage of school property

+- homework queries or any other circumstances

-Please ensure that all written correspondence, either for the School Principal or teachers, is dated or signed.
+Please ensure that all written correspondence, either for the Principal or teachers, is dated or signed.

-We have many ways of communicating with our families including the approved Facebook page Gladstone South State School, Dojo, school newsletter, email, phone and written form.
+We have many ways of communicating with our families including the approved Facebook page Gladstone South State School, School Stream, school newsletter, email, phone and written form.